Here’s what you need to know about COVID-19 vaccine distribution in Hawaii

-HONOLULU, Hawaii (HawaiiNewsNow) - Hawaii is dramatically ramping up COVID-19 vaccine distribution and everyone 16 and up is now eligible to get the shot.
+HONOLULU, Hawaii (HawaiiNewsNow) - Hawaii is dramatically ramping up COVID-19 vaccine distribution, but not everyone is eligible yet to get the shot.

 Three COVID-19 vaccines have been approved for use in the United States.